mds-hse-22/hse-coursera-data-scraping/week11/week_11_project_description.md

 ### General summary for the review criteria.

-You are required to submit a ZIP-archive with two files
+You are required to submit a ZIP-archive with three or foure files

 * `imdb_code.py`
 * `imdb_helper_functions.py`
+* `distances.csv`
+* `report.ipynb` (you can do it this week or next)

 <br>
 `imdb_code.py` should contain three functions implemented.
 The first two should had been implemented last week, so just add a code for a third one